bolive2/startup/README.md

 Also can't forget to configure the directory for Nodes Using curl can either post or receive data from or to the source

+## Database Notes:
+Never put your password in public domain
+Can store things even after reset apps can view things from the mongo console can store and find values from javascript